 Knight said that in the last several months, 14 of Clark’s 39 new hires were people of color.
 He said the Pacific Northwest is less diverse than most areas, complicating the hiring process.
 Knight said the college sends its applications to minority advocacy groups and doesn’t let a hiring pool move forward unless 25 percent of it is people of color.
 He said the college’s goal is to mirror local demographics, but “It’s not going to happen overnight.”

-ODE’s Associate Vice President of Diversity, Equity and Inclusion Loretta Capeheart said the college is far from having a diverse enough staff.
-She said Clark is losing employees of all demographics at the same rate but “The impact of losing faculty and staff of color is more severe because we’re trying to build in that area.”
+When interviewed in May, Loretta Capeheart was the ODE’s associate vice president of diversity, equity and inclusion.
+Capeheart resigned in July.
+She said the college is far from having a diverse enough staff and that Clark is losing employees of all demographics at the same rate.
+Yet, Capeheart said, “The impact of losing faculty and staff of color is more severe because we’re trying to build in that area.”